 4. Network in places where you’re the only musician

 Don’t just go to music industry events when you’re networking.
 Attend gatherings where you are the only musician around.
-You will stand out from the crowd with a unique set of skills.
+You will stand out from the crowd with a unique set of skills and it’s a great opportunity for building relationships.
 For example, we’ve attended DragonCon, where podcasters, bloggers, filmmakers, and other creative people meet.
 Most of them need music, and being among the only musicians attending the events, we’ve generated a ton of new licensing opportunities and collaboration projects.
 Also, nearly all of these people have their own audiences, so when we’ve gone back to the conference in later years, their fans wanted to get selfies with us because they had heard of our band and knew our work!

 5. Ask people, “Who should I get to know?”